callumrollo/data-driven-web-apps-with-flask/notes.md

 start a project as Flask
-Can select debug mode and other stuff by dropdown menu in upper right run development server to run app locally
+Can select debug mode and other stuff by dropdown menu in upper right run development server to run app locally if you click the link Pycharm provides, CSS is a mess.
+I don't know why.
+Just type it directly in browser

 ## CH05 Jinja templates
 Python style logic with some particular syntax.